 My Dividend Growth Portfolio

-The portfolio has been a work in progress since its creation but has evolved into a group of quality companies.
-The portfolio currently holds fifty-three companies, with more than 90% of them currently showing gains on invested dollars:
+The portfolio has been a work in progress since its creation, but has evolved into a group of quality companies.
+The portfolio currently holds fifty-three companies, with nearly 90% of them currently showing gains on invested dollars:

-My projected dividend income is now over $3,900, which means I’ve passed the $325 mark in monthly income.
-This exceeds the amount of monthly cash that used to be contributed to the portfolio from my paycheck withholding.
-It’s great seeing progress made and watching the income snowball grow.
+My expected dividend income is now over $4,300, which means I’ve surpassed $350 in monthly income.
+This is more than what I used to contribute from my paycheck.
+It’s rewarding to see the progress and watch the income grow.

 Dividend Growth Stock Watch List